-Setting Value Description Volume/Dataset drop- On the source computer with snapshots to replicate, choose an exist- down ing ZFS pool or dataset with an active periodic snapshot task. menu Remote ZFS Vol- string Enter the ZFS volume or dataset on the remote or destinaume/Dataset tion computer which will store the snapshots.
-Example: pool- name/datasetname, not the mount point or filesystem path.
-Recursively replicate child checkbox When enabled, include snapshots of child datasets from the primary dataset snapshots dataset.
-Delete stale snapshots checkbox Set to delete previous snapshots from the remote or destination sys- tem which are no longer present on the source computer.
-Replication Stream Com- drop- Choices are Iz4 (fastest), pigz (all rounder), plzip (best compression), or pression down Off (no compression).
-Selecting a compression algorithm can reduce menu the size of the data being replicated.
-Limit (kbps) integer Limit replication speed to the specified value in kilobits/second.
-De- fault of 0 is unlimited.
-Begin drop- Define a time to start the replication task. down menu End drop- Define the point in time by which replication must start.
-A started down replication task conitinues until it is finished. menu Enabled checkbox Deselect to disable the scheduled replication task without deleting it.
+Setting Value Description Volume/Dataset drop- down On the source computer with snapshots to replicate, choose an existing ZFS pool or dataset with an active periodic snapshot task.
+75674 menu F Remote ZFS Vol- string Enter the ZFS volume or dataset on the remote or destinaume/Dataset tion computer which will store the snapshots.
+Example: pool- De averais sels secreticados abild checkbox name/datasetname, not the mount point or filesystem path.
+Recursively replicate child checkbox When enabled, include snapshots of child datasets from the primary dataset. dataset snapshots checkbox Delete stale snapshots Checkbox Set to delete previous snapshots from the remote or destination sys- Danlisation Stream Com drop tem which are no longer present on the source computer.
+Choices are lz4 (fastest), pigz (all rounder), plzip (best compression), or Replication Stream Com- drop- down pression menu Off (no compression).
+Selecting a compression algorithm can reduce the size of the data being replicated.
+Limit (kbps) Limit replication speed to the specified value in kilobits/second.
+De- Littiit (KDPS) integer fault of 0 is unlimited.
+Begin drop- Define a time to start the replication task. begin down Define a time to start the replication task. menu End drop- Define the point in time by which replication must start.
+A started Liid down replication task conitinues until it is finished. menu replication task continues until it is imistica.
+Enabled checkbox Deselect to disable the scheduled replication task without deleting it.
 Setup mode drop- Choose the configuration mode for the remote.
-Choices are Manual down or Semi-automatic.
+Choices are Manual Setap mode down or Semi-automatic .
 Note semi-automatic only works with remote ver- menu sion 9.10.2 or later.
 Remote hostname string Enter the IP address or DNS name of remote system to receive the replication data.
-Remote port string Enter the port number used by the SSH server on the remote or des- tination computer.
+Remote port string Enter the port number used by the SSH server on the remote or des- ' tination computer.
 Dedicated User Enabled checkbox Select the user account other than root to be used for replication.
 Dedicated User drop- Only available if Dedicated User Enabled is enabled.
-Select the user down account to be used for replication.
-Francisco C' menu Chandrad Fact on Disabled Encryption Cipher drop- Standard, Fast, or Disabled. down Develope handler menu Clieb CCU Key Care to nativious the mublic heat lay of the manager Remote hostkey string Click SSH Key Scan to retrieve the public host key of the remote or destination computer and populate this field with that key.
+Select the user down account to be used for replication. menu · Encryption Cipher drop- Standard, Fast, or Disabled. down menu Remote hostkey string Click SSH Key Scan to retrieve the public host key of the remote or destination computer and populate this field with that key.